 Plymouth State University’s Federal School code for the FAFSA is 002591.

-Before you complete the FAFSA, you will need a Personal Identification Number (PIN) from the Department of Education.
+Before you complete the FAFSA, you will need a Federal Student Aid ID (FSA ID) from the Department of Education.
 After you have completed the FAFSA, you will receive an Estimated Family Contribution (EFC) and a Student Aid Report (SAR).

 - Apply early.
 Do not wait until you have been accepted for admission.

 - Do not wait until the last minute to complete the financial aid application materials.
 An early start will leave time to collect information, ask questions, and solve problems.

 - Read instructions and follow directions carefully.
 Completing your FAFSA inaccurately will delay your financial aid.

 - Set up a financial aid file and keep copies of all documents.